okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

     > **Note**: If your user doesn't have a phone number in their profile, change the phone number to one that you want to test in the **Preview example inline hook request** section.
 Click **Edit** and then add a value for the `phoneNumber` in the `messageProfile` section of the request (for example, `"+15555551212"`).

 1. From the **Preview example inline hook request** section, click **Generate Request**.
 You should see the user's request information in JSON format that is sent to the external service.
 1. From the **View Service's Response** section, click **View Response**.
 You should see the response from your external service in JSON format.
 Upon a successful response, an SMS code or Voice (Call) message with the code is sent to the specified user.
-If there’s an error, the error message appears in the response.
+If there's an error, the error message appears in the response.

     > **Note**: If the external service fails, an OTP is still delivered to the user through the default Okta telephony provider.
 If the failure happens when previewing the hook, Okta doesn't generate an OTP.

 ### Test

-To run a test of your telephony inline hook, go to your Okta org’s sign-in page and sign in as a user in your org.
+To run a test of your telephony inline hook, go to your Okta org's sign-in page and sign in as a user in your org.
-When you click **Sign in**, you’re prompted for an additional factor to either receive a code through SMS or receive a voice call instead.
+When you click **Sign in**, you're prompted for an additional factor to either receive a code through SMS or receive a voice call instead.
 Click whichever option that you want to test.
 The SMS or Voice Call is sent to your phone.

 ## Next steps